 There is no textbook for this course.
-Required readings will be available online through the course web site, as PDF files on Canvas, or as links to documents on the world wide web.
-One of the trickiest things about maintaining a web course is that URLs can change, so if you notice a broken link in the course materials please notify the instructor right away!
+Required readings will be available online via Canvas.
+If you notice a broken link in the course materials please notify the instructor right away!

 Online lesson content

-All other materials needed for this course are presented online through our course website and in Canvas.
+All other materials needed for this course are presented in Canvas.
 In order to access the online materials, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the World Campus Helpdesk.

 This course will be conducted entirely via the world wide web.
 All course material will be delivered over the web as internet web pages, PDF files and videos.
 Students are responsible for maintaining access to a functional computer and internet access for the entire course period.
 Students may be able to see course material over smartphones or tablets, but these should not be considered appropriate substitutes for a working laptop or desktop computer.
 Technical issues with computers or lack of internet access are not valid excuses for missing assignments or late submission.
 Malfunction of drop boxes or quizzes on smartphone or tablet platforms are also not acceptable excuses for missing assignments or late submission.
 Taking classes online does give you some freedom to be away from the Penn State campus, but it comes with the added responsibility of complete and uninterrupted access to sufficient technology for the duration of the course.